 5. Attend networking events

-Invest time to build your networks – it’s not what you know but who you know.
+Spend some time cultivating your professional relationships; after all, it’s not what you know but who you know that counts the most.

 6. Host events